pixelate-vit/Nurture_Up/README.md

 Welcome to the Young Entrepreneurs Startup Support Platform, a UI/UX design project tailored to empower young entrepreneurs in their startup journey.
 Our platform is designed to offer a user-friendly and visually appealing experience while providing essential support to budding entrepreneurs.

+## Instructions
+Copy the figma file present below, you will see an incomplete UI there, copy the design from the figma file, make new figma file and paste the design over there.
+Now, make your changes to it.
+PAGES TO BE MADE :
+1. Landing Page
+2. Login- Sign Up Pages
+3. Dashboard ( Investor Side)
+4. Dashboard ( Entrepreneur side)
+5. Profile Section
+6. Mobile Versions of the same

+   Design, and then export your work in the form of svg/png/pdf.
+   Now, fork this repository ( there will be a fork button over this repository) > add file > upload new files.
+   Upload your file over there from your desktop, and click to commit changes.
+   After that, there will be an option to create pull request.
+Create pull request then and you are ready to go :)
 ## Features

 ### 1. User-Centric Design